wendreof/api-ts/README.md

 </p>

 ## Motivation
-This repository is a REST API made em TypeScript with Docker, Redis and MongoDB.
+This project is a REST API made in TypeScript (JavaScript super set) with Docker containers, Redis to caching and MongoDB as database.

 ## Installation